disease-maps/disease-maps.github.io/pages/projects/markopolo.md

 ### Acknowledgements

 The project is developing in collaboration with the [Luxembour Centre for Systems Biomedicine](https://www.uni.lu/lcsb-en/) and is supported by the [MINERVA Platform](https://minerva.pages.uni.lu/doc/) (Molecular Interaction NEtwoRk VisuAlization) and the [ELIXIR Luxembourg](https://elixir-luxembourg.org/) tools and services.

-### Data availability statement

-The maps are freely accessible online via the MINERVA platform.